How to change violin strings

 Further information

-We stock a range of strings in the shop and are always happy to make recommendations tailored to your instrument and preferences.
+We stock a range of strings for violin, viola and cello in our Edinburgh shop and are always happy to make recommendations tailored to your instrument and preferences.
 Do get in touch if you would like to discuss this or if we can help with anything else.